Chromebook migration guide

 Better integration with Office 365.
 If your long-term strategy is to migrate to Office 365 apps (such as Word 2016 or Excel 2016) then a migration to Microsoft cloud services will provide better integration with these apps.
 The use of existing cloud services may not be as intuitive for users.
 For example, Office 365 apps will integrate better with OneDrive for Business compared to Google Drive.

 Online apps offer better document compatibility.
-Microsoft Office online apps (such as Word Online and Excel Online) provide the highest level of compatibility with Microsoft Office documents.
-The Office online apps allow you to open and edit documents directly from SharePoint or OneDrive for Business.
-Users can access the Office online app from any device with Internet connectivity.
+Microsoft Office apps (such as Word and Excel for the web) provide the highest level of compatibility with Microsoft Office documents.
+The Office apps allow you to open and edit documents directly from SharePoint or OneDrive for Business.
+Users can access the Office app from any device with Internet connectivity.

 Reduce licensing costs.
 If you pay for Office 365 licenses, then Office 365 apps and cloud storage are included in those licenses.
 Although you could keep existing cloud services, you probably would pay more to keep those services.

 Improve storage capacity and cross-platform features.
 Microsoft cloud services provide competitive storage capacity and provide more Windows-centric features than other cloud services providers.
 While the Microsoft cloud services user experience is highly optimized for Windows devices, Microsoft cloud services are also highly optimized for companion devices (such as iOS or Android devices).

 Review the list of existing cloud services that you created in the Identify cloud services currently in use section and identify the cloud services that you want to migrate to Microsoft cloud services.
 If you determine at the end of this task that there are no cloud services to be migrated, then skip to the Plan for Windows device deployment section.
 Also, skip the Perform cloud services migration section later in this guide.